Bernadene Hayes: Early years

-Hayes was born at 3855 Lindell Boulevard in St. Louis, Missouri, the daughter of Mr. and Mrs. B. F. Hayes.
+Hayes was a daughter of Mr. and Mrs. B. F. Hayes.
 She had three brothers and three sisters.
 She began performing in amateur productions when she was 9 years old.
 When she was in high school, she worked in a department store during vacation breaks.
 She graduated from Yeatman High School and attended Washington University for one semester.

 Career

-Hayes first sang professionally when, at the age of 18, she filled in as a singer at Loew's State Theatre in St. Louis.
+Hayes first sang professionally when, at age 18, she filled in as a singer at Loew's State Theatre in St. Louis.
 A contract soon resulted, and she performed with Teddy Joyce and his band on a vaudeville tour.
 When she performed at an exhibition in St. Louis, the manager of the radio station KMOX heard her, which led to her becoming a performer on its staff.
 A year later, she moved to WWJ in Detroit.
 She joined the staff of the radio station WBBM as a singer in the fall of 1929, performing both on local programs and on CBS network broadcasts.
-As an actress, in 1930, she portrayed the village matron Frances Nichols in The Quilting Party and Lib, a mountain girl, on Market Day; both programs were on CBS.
+As an actress, in 1930, she portrayed village matron Frances Nichols in The Quilting Party and Lib, a mountain girl, on Market Day; both programs were on CBS.
 On May 6, 1930, she returned to singing as she was featured in the weekly O'Cedar Time program.
 In September 1930 she was named the most beautiful radio performer in America.

 After working in Chicago, Hayes moved to Los Angeles, where she sang with bands at The Hollywood Roosevelt Hotel and acted, beginning her work in films as an extra at $10 per day.
-Films in which she appeared included Absolute Quiet, Idiot's Delight, Living in a Big Way, This Gun for Hire, Great Guy, The Emperor's Candlesticks, King of Chinatown, Woman in the Night, The Judgement Book, Trigger Tom, Along Came Love, Bunco Squad, That's My Story, and The Accusing Finger.
+Films in which she appeared included Absolute Quiet, Idiot's Delight, Living in a Big Way, This Gun for Hire, Great Guy, The Emperor's Candlesticks, King of Chinatown, The Judgement Book, Trigger Tom, Along Came Love, Bunco Squad, That's My Story, and The Accusing Finger.
 She portrayed the sassy saloon girl Faro Annie in North of the Rio Grande, and starred in the musical comedy Idiot's Delight in 1939.
 Her later screen appearances included a role as Longshot Lillie in 1947's Dick Tracy's Dilemma.

 On Broadway, she had the roles of Mayme Speer in Mother Sings (1935), Hilda Zanhiser in Mid-West (1936), Gladys Cay in Aries Is Rising (1939, Mazie Stoner in Blind Alley (1940), Dean Baxter in School for Brides (1944), and Mona Gilbert in Make Yourself at Home (1945).
 She also acted in summer stock theatre and on stage in local productions in the Los Angeles area.
 She performed in several Little Theatre productions, notably at the Pasadena Playhouse.

-Hayes appeared on television in episodes of The Lineup, The Doctor and Boston Blackie.

-Hayes's work on stage included being featured in Make Yourself At Home at the Barrymore Theater in New York City in 1945.
+Her stage work included being featured in Make Yourself At Home at the Barrymore Theater in New York City in 1945.

+She appeared on television in episodes of The Lineup, The Doctor and Boston Blackie.